-A glaring deficiency in the 2016 White Paper is the lack of any serious engagement with scholarship that questions the ‘US-Australia alliance = national security’ equation and its associated risks.
+A glaring deficiency in the 2016 Defense White Paper is the lack of any serious engagement with scholarship that questions the ‘US-Australia alliance = national security’ equation and its evident risks.
 This is quite extraordinary given the debacle of the US invasion of Iraq and the consequent de-stabilisation of Middle Eastern countries that has fueled sectarianism and the rise and spread of extreme jihadi groups like ISIS.

-In order to obtain a reasoned defence of the US-Australia alliance, MPG has corresponded with Senator Marise Payne, Minister for Defence.
+In order to elicit a reasoned defence of the US-Australia alliance, MPG has corresponded with Senator Marise Payne, Minister for Defence.
 One letter was sent in January, another in March.
 In May we received a reply from Mr Angus Kirkwood (Acting First Assistant Secretary Strategic Policy in Department for Defence).
 In response to this letter, MPG wrote directly to Mr Kirkwood on June 10, 2016.
 Continue reading Correspondence with the Minister

 Remember US Defence Department Assistant Secretary David Shear’s testimony before the US Senate Foreign Relations Committee in May last year?
 During this hearing Assistant Secretary Shear said that the Pentagon would be “placing additional air force assets in Australia” including “B-1 bombers and surveillance aircraft”.
 Continue reading B-1 bombers would undermine Australia’s security